tshepang/blog/content/2006 movie review.md

 Crispin Glover shines in a bizarre performance in the surreal [Dead Man].
-Another favorite of mine is the almost comic one of James Caan in [Dogville], however the year\'s favorite is easily Eamonn Walker\'s dictator in [Lord of War], a great highlight of an already brilliant movie.
-I found the character portrayal of Tia Dalma, the witch in *Dead Man\'s Chest*, the closest competitor to Eamonn Walker\'s character.
+Another favorite of mine is the almost comic one of James Caan in [Dogville], however the year's favorite is easily Eamonn Walker's dictator in [Lord of War], a great highlight of an already brilliant movie.
+I found the character portrayal of Tia Dalma, the witch in *Dead Man's Chest*, the closest competitor to Eamonn Walker's character.

 best female performance
 =======================

-Nicole Kidman\'s perplexed widow in [Birth] is her most intense and best ever.
-The most touching of female performances however goes to Amy Smart\'s in [The Butterfly Effect] for the part in which she\'s a wasted waiter.
+Nicole Kidman's perplexed widow in [Birth] is her most intense and best ever.
+The most touching of female performances however goes to Amy Smart's in [The Butterfly Effect] for the part in which she's a wasted waiter.

 best male performance
 =====================

-Jack Nicholson steals the screen away from the two leads of *Easy Rider*, while John Malkovich is notable for *Ripley\'s Game*.
+Jack Nicholson steals the screen away from the two leads of *Easy Rider*, while John Malkovich is notable for *Ripley's Game*.
 Another impressive, but overly self-conscious performance, is that for the daring show host found in *V for Vendetta*.